 In scenario (1), we consider a set of $20$ curves embedding two functional motifs -- each with $12$ occurrences (see Fig.~\ref{fig:data_scenario1} and Supplementary Material).
 In particular, $12$ curves contain only one occurrence of a motif ($6$ curves for each of the two motifs), $4$ curves contain two occurrences of a motif ($2$ curves for each of the two motifs), $2$ curves contain one occurrence of each of the two motifs, and $2$ curves contain no motif occurrences at all.
-We generate data according to the model in Subsection~\ref{subsec:generating_curves}, using a B-spline basis of order $3$, knots at distance $10$ and motifs of length $60$.
+We generate data using a B-spline basis of order $3$, knots at distance $10$ and motifs of length $60$.
 Coefficients defining the two motifs are randomly generated from a $Beta(0.45,0.45)$ distribution rescaled to $\left[-15,15\right]$.
-In this scenario, we consider four different curve lengths $l=200, 300, 400, 500$ and four levels of noise $\sigma=0.1, 0.5, 1, 2$ -- creating a total of $16$ simulated datasets.
+We consider four different curve lengths $l=200, 300, 400, 500$ and four levels of noise $\sigma=0.1, 0.5, 1, 2$ -- a total of $16$ simulated datasets.
 In order to maximize the consistency among these datasets and thus highlight the effects of different $l$ and $\sigma$ values, we place motif occurrences within the leftmost sub-interval of length $200$ of each curve -- that is common to all datasets -- utilizing the same motif positions and background in all $16$ cases.